By James Waterson

 Say “Howdy” to Exotic Critters

 Get an up-close look at leaping lemurs, graceful giraffes, majestic bald eagles, and creatures exotic and native at Waco’s Cameron Park Zoo.
 Situated on 52 acres of wooded terrain minutes away from downtown Waco, the zoo showcases hundreds of animals from around the world.
 Your journey starts at Gibbon Island and takes you past a range of other habitats home to such animals as orangutans, capybara, cougars, jaguars, elephants, lions, tigers, rhinoceros, and komodo dragons.

 Explore the Waco Downtown Cultural District

 Browse art galleries, admire massive colorful murals, shop at boutique clothing and home furnishings stores, and savor a taste of locally sourced cuisine at a one-of-a-kind restaurant.
 These and many more experiences await in the Waco Downtown Cultural District, a hip and happening hotspot that spans both sides of the Brazos River.
-Stroll along quaint two-lane streets and avenues as you take in the beautifully restored 19th-century architecture, or explore the area on the bike trails and lanes.
+Stroll along quaint two-lane streets and avenues as you take in the beautifully restored 19th-century architecture or explore the area on the bike trails and lanes.
 Admire all the magnificent works at Cultivate 7Twelve, an art gallery and event space that’s home to Creative Waco.
-The gallery’s monthly exhibitions showcase the talents of Waco’s artists.
+The gallery’s monthly exhibitions highlight the talents of Waco’s artists.
 See something you like?
 All the art on display is on sale, so you can leave with a new conversation starter for your home.

 Waco’s pristine rivers and breathtaking natural beauty provide much more than a scenic backdrop.
 In fact, you could base an entire stay in Waco on playing outdoors.
 Rent a kayak or a stand-up paddleboard at Pura Vida Paddle and explore the Bosque and Brazos rivers for stunning views of verdant parks and Waco’s historic bridges.
 While you’re out there, try your luck at catching a catfish, largemouth and white bass, and crappie known to live here in abundance.